mahdip72/ubi/README.md

-# ubi
+# Ubiquitination Sites prediction
-This is the official repository of "A benchmark for machine learning based Ubiquitination Sites prediction from human protein sequences" paper.
+This is the official repository of "A Benchmark for Machine Learning based Ubiquitination Sites Prediction from Human Protein Sequences" paper.

 The codes and benchmark will be released soon.